Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Summary and Discussion

 \section{Summary and Discussion}

-We have developed a unified and analytically tractable framework to approximate how resonant Compton scattering in the magnetosphere and QED vacuum resonance in the atmosphere jointly shape the X-ray spectra and polarization observed from magnetars.
-Starting from the polarized radiative transfer equation \eqref{RTE} with scattering, we adopt a first-order approximation in optical depth (see Eqs.\eqref{1st_solution_total}, \eqref{1st_solution_1} and \eqref{1st_solution_2-2}), which effectively captures single scatterings, to compute the observed polarization fluxes (Eqs.\eqref{flux-total}-\eqref{PL}).
-For a concrete baseline, we adopt an idealized initial surface emisson polarization pattern that mimicks vacuum-resonant conversion---$100\%$ X-mode below 4 keV and $100\%$ O-mode above, with a smooth transition in between (see \cite{Lai2023})---and then quantify how RCS in the magnetosphere reshapes the observable polarization signatures.
+we have developed a unified and analytically tractable framework to approximate how resonant Compton scattering in the magnetosphere and QED vacuum resonance in the atmosphere jointly shape the X-ray spectra and polarization observed from magnetars.
+Starting from the polarized radiative transfer equation \eqref{RTE} with scattering, we adopt a first-order approximation in optical depth (Eqs.\eqref{1st_solution_total}, \eqref{1st_solution_1}, \eqref{1st_solution_2-2}), which effectively captures single scattering {events}, to compute the observed polarization fluxes ({Eqs.}\eqref{flux-total}--\eqref{PL}).
+For a concrete baseline, we adopt an idealized initial surface emission polarization pattern that {mimics} vacuum-resonant conversion---$100\%$ X-mode below $4{~\mathrm{keV}}$ and $100\%$ O-mode above, with a smooth transition in between (\cite{Lai2023})---and then quantify how RCS in the magnetosphere reshapes the observable polarization signatures.
 Our key findings are as follows: \begin{enumerate} \item Increasing the plasma density in the magnetosphere leads to an overall suppression of both the absolute value and spectral variation of polarization degree $P_{\mathrm{L}}$.
-In another words, RCS acts to compress the polarization curve toward a horizontal line located \textit{above} zero, diminishing the polarization contrast (see Figs. \ref{fig:flux_pol} and \ref{fig:twist}).
+In other words, RCS acts to compress the polarization curve toward a horizontal line located \textit{above} zero, diminishing the polarization contrast (see {Figs.~}\ref{fig:flux_pol} and~\ref{fig:twist}).

 \item Increasing the average electron drift velocity enhances the SR effects, which tend to raise $P_{\mathrm{L}}$ in the high-energy tail and steepen its slope.
-In some cases, an extra mode switch (i.e., sign change in $P_{\mathrm{L}}$, implying a $90^\circ$ PA swing) induced by RCS may occur (see Figure \ref{fig:drift}).
+In some cases, an extra mode switch (i.e., sign change in $P_{\mathrm{L}}$, implying a $90^\circ$ PA swing) induced by RCS may occur (see {Figure~}\ref{fig:drift}).

 \item The energy of the \textit{first} mode switch is only weakly shifted by RCS in the parameter ranges explored here; the zero-crossing location remains largely tied to the stellar surface physics set by vacuum resonance.